The 10 Most Iconic Plays in Men's March Madness History

 Christian Laettner's Shot to Beat Kentucky in 1992

-With 2.1 seconds left on the clock in overtime of 1992 East Region final, Christian Laettner hauled in a three-quarter-court pass, took one dribble and sank the game-winning shot to put Duke into the Final Four.
+With 2.1 seconds left on the clock in overtime of the 1992 East Region final, Christian Laettner hauled in a three-quarter-court pass, took one dribble and sank the game-winning shot to put Duke into the Final Four.

 "The Shot" capped one of the best games in NCAA tournament history, which saw Duke down Kentucky 104-103 in the extra period.